Cottage Modern

 Identifying Opportunities for a New Home Addition

-As we had seen the home’s chief impediment was the difficulty in moving around in tight land locked spaces.
-The playroom was accessed through the dining room and small kitchen.
-It was remote and cut off.
-This prevented observing the kids while cooking.
-With this in mind Christiane proposed removing the former addition altogether.
-In it’a place we would add a far more open and therefore functional one.
+As we had seen, the home’s chief impediment was the difficulty in moving around in tight, landlocked spaces.
+The playroom was accessed through the dining room and small kitchen — remote and cut off, preventing any view of the kids while cooking.
+With this in mind, deJong Studio proposed removing the former addition altogether.
+In its place we would add a far more open and therefore functional one.
 This replacement home addition would include a modern kitchen and family great room all in one space.
-What’s more moving the kitchen out of the original house would leave space for new purposes – a larger dining room, new powder room, and a master bath.
-She proposed a new side entry/mud room and new laundry room in the new addition as well.
+What’s more, moving the kitchen out of the original house would leave space for new purposes — a larger dining room, new powder room, and a primary bath.
+We proposed a new side entry/mud room and new laundry room in the new addition as well.
 In the main house we would use the newly increased roof height to add a much needed second-story bath.

 A cathedral ceiling great room, open island kitchen and adjacent screen-in-porch home addition provides the perfect space for both cozy family time and casual elegant entertaining